Patient education: HIV and pregnancy (Beyond the Basics)

 The same advice cannot be given to women in resource-poor countries because safe alternatives to breastmilk (eg, clean water and formula) may not be consistently available.

 For newborns and infants

-HIV treatment regimens — Infants of women with HIV are usually treated with zidovudine for the first six weeks of life.
+HIV treatment regimens — Infants of women with HIV are usually treated with zidovudine for the first four to six weeks of life.
 Zidovudine can help to prevent the infant from becoming infected with HIV as a result of exposure to the mother's blood during delivery.

 In certain situations, another HIV medication may be given instead of or in addition to zidovudine.
 Talk to your child's healthcare provider to determine which HIV medication is best.

 Testing infants for HIV — Normally, adults and children undergo HIV antibody testing to see if they are infected with HIV.
 However, HIV antibody tests are not accurate in infants since HIV antibodies may be transferred from the mother to the baby.
 This may result in the infant having a positive HIV antibody test.
 However, this does not mean that the baby necessarily has HIV infection.

 For this reason, a special test that directly measures the virus itself is performed in infants to see if they are infected.
 If this specialized virus test (called HIV PCR test) is negative, then the baby is not infected with HIV.

 Long-term follow-up of children — Studies of infants who were exposed to zidovudine and who did not become infected with HIV have not shown any increased risk of serious problems with growth, the immune system, brain function, cancers, or other problems for up to six years .
 Much of the available long-term follow-up data on infants exposed to HIV medications are with zidovudine or older drugs.
 Most HIV-infected women now receive newer combination antiretroviral regimens, so studies need to continue to assess long-term effects of these medications.

 WHERE TO GET MORE INFORMATION